EliteMasterEric/PickHaxe-Samples/README.md

     - Includes a basic item in a Creative Mode tab.
 - obsidianarmor
     - Includes a custom set of Armor and Tool items, in a custom Creative Mode tab.
+- madeinhaxe-bare
+    - Provides a family of samples which reimplement the `madeinhaxe` sample without PickHaxe's compatibility classes.

 ## Notes